A Proven Process for Basement Waterproofing

 For our final layer of protection, we install a heavy gauge polyethylene dimpled drainage mat to the foundation wall using specially designed fasteners.
 This material does not tear providing reliable protection for the elastomeric membrane.
 The dimples create an air gap, so if moisture gets behind it, it quickly channels to the drain tile.

 New Footing Tile Installation

-We back fill with gravel and disconnect downspout lines.
-This ensures leafs and stones from the roof will not block the weeping tile, reducing the risk of flooding in the basement.
-You will also be eligible for rebates from the city for discounnectng the downspout lines.
-More information can be found here: http://www.toronto.ca/water/protecting_quality/downspout.htm
+We install the new perforated weeping tile with the “SOCK” filter on it.
+Clean outs are installed to provide access to the weeping tile pipe.
+Then we disconnect downspout pipes which will ensure that leafs and stones from the roof will not block the weeping tile, reducing the risk of flooding in the basement.
+You may also be eligible for rebates from the city of Toronto for doing that.
+More information about this program can be found here: http://www.toronto.ca/water/protecting_quality/downspout.htm

 Or simply contact us at 416-939-6379